peteroupc/Numbers/README.md

 How to Install
 ---------
-Starting with version 0.21.0, the C# implementation is available in the NuGet Package Gallery under the name [PeterO.Cbor](https://www.nuget.org/packages/PeterO.Cbor).
+The library is available in the
+NuGet Package Gallery under the name [PeterO.Cbor](https://www.nuget.org/packages/PeterO.Cbor).
 To install this library as a NuGet package, enter `Install-Package PeterO.Cbor` in the